 Difference between Accounting vs Financial Management

-In another term, Accounting is reporting the financial information using Generally Accepted Accounting Principle (GAAP) and International Financial Reporting Standards (IFRS).
-The Financial Accounting Standards Board (FASB), the Financial Reporting Council, the Securities and Exchange Commission (SEC), the IRS and other regulatory bodies set accounting standard and requirements for accounting preparation and presentation.
+In another term, Accounting is reporting the financial information using the Generally Accepted Accounting Principle (GAAP) and International Financial Reporting Standards (IFRS).
+The Financial Accounting Standards Board (FASB), the Financial Reporting Council, the Securities and Exchange Commission (SEC), the IRS and other regulatory bodies set accounting standards and requirements for accounting preparation and presentation.

 As per financial literature, Accounting can be divided into three broad categories:

-- Financial Accounting: It deals with the preparation of financial statements and reporting financial information to external users like creditors, government agencies, analysts, investors, bank etc. Financial statements, i.e. the income statement and balance sheet indicate the financial position of the business during a given period of time.
+- Financial Accounting: It deals with the preparation of financial statements and reporting financial information to external users like creditors, government agencies, analysts, investors, bankers, etc. Financial statements, i.e. the income statement and balance sheet indicate the financial position of the business during a given period of time.

 - Management Accounting: Reporting financial information to internal users like management and employees for the policy-making and running a day to day operations of the business.
 Management accounting is forward-looking and focuses on future activities to achieve business objectives.

 - Cost Accounting: It is a part of management accounting for the cost analysis.
 Cost accounting makes elaborate cost records regarding various products, operations, and functions.
 It is a process of determining and accumulating the cost of a particular product or activity.

 It refers to the effective and efficient management of monetary resources (finances and economic) by proper utilization of fixed assets and working capital of the organization.
 Financial management aids management in better decision making.